 Beyond functional issues, the installer ensures at least a property that matters for security: the loading order shall guarantee that each newly loaded package references only packages that have been already loaded on the card.
 The linker can ensure this property because the Java Card platform does not support dynamic downloading of classes.

 4.5 CARD MANAGEMENT

-#.CARD-MANAGEMENT (1) The card manager (CM) shall control the access to card management functions such as the installation, update or deletion of applets.
-(2) The card manager shall implement the card issuer's policy on the card.
+#.CARD-MANAGEMENT The card manager shall implement the card issuer's policy on the card.

 #.INSTALL